 High Expectations

-• Understand that being evaluated by teachers and classmates on her academic work and behavior toward others is a normal part of going to school
+• Understand that being evaluated by teachers and classmates on academic work and behavior toward others is a normal part of going to school

 Learning Experiences